The 411 on the Compassionate Use Registry Florida Medical Marijuana Card

 Back in 2016, Florida voters passed Amendment 2 of the 2014 "Charlotte's Web" bill to extend legal access to medical marijuana cards for residents with a wide range of qualifying conditions.
 The legislation, which came into effect in January of 2017, expands the state’s original definition of "debilitating medical condition" and allows certified physicians to prescribe medical cannabis and Cannabidiol (CBD) oil containing full-strength medicinal benefits to covered individuals.

 Previously, according to 2014 state law, only cannabis low in tetrahydrocannabinol (THC) but rich in cannabidiol was legal in Florida.
-The primary objective of the 2014 measure was to permit access to low-THC (but high cannabidiol) marijuana for people with epilepsy in order to mitigate the occurrence and effect of unexpected (and crippling) seizures.
+The primary objective of the 2014 measure was to permit a request for access to low-THC (but high cannabidiol) marijuana for people with epilepsy in order to mitigate the occurrence and effect of unexpected (and crippling) seizures.
 Florida’s 2014 Charlotte's Web bill, which amended the federal Controlled Substances Act (CSA), also allowed the use of CBD oil for people with cancer, terminal illness, muscle spasms, and epilepsy.

 But in 2016—after years of legal wrangling, research, and refinement of legislation—the state of Florida voted in favor of Amendment 2, establishing what is now known as the Office of Medical Marijuana.
 The legalization of the measure opened the door to medical marijuana, regardless of THC level, for residents with a broader spectrum of debilitating conditions.